ipfs/kubo/docs/config.md

 ### `Peering`

 Configures the peering subsystem.
-The peering subsystem configures go-ipfs to connect to, remain connected to, and reconnect to a set of peers.
-Peers should use this subsystem to create "sticky" links between frequently used peers for improved reliability.
+The peering subsystem configures go-ipfs to connect to, remain connected to, and reconnect to a set of nodes.
+Nodes should use this subsystem to create "sticky" links between frequently useful peers to improve reliability.

+Use-cases:

+* An IPFS gateway connected to an IPFS cluster should peer to ensure that the gateway can always fetch content from the cluster.
+* A dapp may peer embedded go-ipfs nodes with a set of pinning services or textile cafes/hubs.
+* A set of friends may peer to ensure that they can always fetch each other's content.

+When a node is added to the set of peered nodes, go-ipfs will:

+1. Protect connections to this node from the connection manager.
+That is, go-ipfs will never automatically close the connection to this node and connections to this node will not count towards the connection limit.
+2. Connect to this node on startup.
+3. Repeatedly try to reconnect to this node if the last connection dies or the node goes offline.
+This repeated re-connect logic is governed by a randomized exponential backoff delay ranging from ~5 seconds to ~10 minutes to avoid repeatedly reconnect to a node that's offline.

+Peering can be asymmetric or symmetric:

+* When symmetric, the connection will be protected by both nodes and will likely be vary stable.
+* When asymmetric, only one node (the node that configured peering) will protect the connection and attempt to re-connect to the peered node on disconnect.
+If the peered node is under heavy load and/or has a low connection limit, the connection may flap repeatedly.
+Be careful when asymmetrically peering to not overload peers.

 #### `Peering.Peers`